bjcull/bjcull.github.com/_posts/2016-07-23-using-sessions-and-httpcontext-in-aspnetcore-and-mvc-core.md

 If you're not in a controller, you can still access the HttpContext by injecting `IHttpContextAccessor`.

 Let's go ahead and add sessions to our Home Controller:

+    using Microsoft.AspNetCore.Http; // Needed for the SetString and GetString extension methods

     public class HomeController : Controller
     {